 WWJD-FM features Inspirational programming 24-hours a day, every day as a service to the community surrounding Pippa Passes, including the towns of Hindman, Campton, Harlan, Hazard, Pikeville, Prestonsburg, Salyersville, and Whitesburg.
-The station broadcasts home games for the Eagles and Lady Eagles basketball teams, Eagles baseball, and Lady Eagles softball, as well as provides various radio shows and seasonal musical programming.
+The station broadcasts home games for the Eagles and Lady Eagles basketball teams.

 A radio station manager is responsible for the operation of the station, including its management and public relations.
 The manager supervises students who are a part of the Student Work Program as they perform various tasks in the station’s operation.
 Student work positions include radio DJs, sportscasters, writers, photographers, Web content assistants, and office assistants.

 This was the name given to the building that houses the Office of Marketing & Communications and the ALC Radio Station.
 It was named “Eagle’s Nest” by Miss June Buchanan who conducted various interviews in the building’s former tea room.
 Buchanan famously had tea with Senator Robert Kennedy when he visited the College in 1968.
 All memorabilia from this time period is now housed in Cushing Hall, which is only a short walk from the station.

 Meet the Staff